za505/PermeabilityAssay/README.md

 Based on your fluorophore--mNeonGreen or FlAsH--use the appropriate DataNormalization.mat script to correct for photobleaching and normalize fluorescence.

 After fluorescence normalization, the '_nct.mat' output file from a set of experiments can be compiled and stored as a separate .mat file for easier data analysis.

+FinalPlots.m is the code used the generate the plots shown in Fig 3A-C of the paper, "Wall teichoic acids regulate peptidoglycan synthesis by paving cell wall nanostructure"